ost-cas-fee-adv-23-24/design-system-component-library-pixelpioneers/docs/STYLING.md

    ```

-7. Update snapshot test(s)
-8. Verify that the new icon is shown in Storybook
+7. Verify that the new icon is shown in Storybook

 ### Rewrite CSS Classes with [clsx](https://github.com/lukeed/clsx)